cjz9032/angular-global-error-handling-ugpzby/vtr-ui/src/app/beta/readme.md

 I have already done the beta-module framework, just need to add the beta feature to it and it will work.

-I have already done a beta feature for the password manager, you can also use it as an example.
+Hardware-scan team is done their beta-feature , you can also learn it as an example.

 ## Add the beta feature need these step

-1.you need new a folder to put your beta feature file
+1.We hope that the features in the beta module are independent and isolated, so you need new a folder to put your all beta feature file , in case of your beta-feature don't need move to official version, we can delete it without modify other code

 2.use `ng g module feature-name --routing` command to create your feature module and routing module in your folder

 3.create or copy your feature component to this folder, if your component just use exist the basic ui/widget component , you don't need create or copy them , else you should create your new ui/widget in your folder like example.
+If you change the base component, you should create the new base component in your beta-feature file and add beta prefix in component selector name in component.ts to distinguish the official version of the component

 4.Coding your-module and your-routing module according to your feature content.